cirosantilli/markdown-style-guide/README.md

 # Code Blocks

+Prefer indented code blocks wherever you can use them, since they are part of the original standard.

-- **Fenced code blocks** must be preceded and followed by a newline.
+Fenced Code Blocks must be preceded and followed by a newline.
-- When used inside list items, **fenced code blocks** must be indented as if they were one level deeper that the list item that contains them.

-    ```
-    - This list item contains a fenced code block.
-    - Let's show how it might interact with a list.

-        ```
-        .code-example {
-          property: value;
-        }
-        ```

-    There is a newline above this paragraph because it is both the end of a
-    list and because it follows a fenced code block.
-    ```

 # Tables